sissokho/frontendmentor-nft-preview-card-component/README.md

 npm run dev
 ```

-The code lives in the `index.html` folder.
+The code lives in the `index.html` file.